 - Add the buttermilk to the Flour mixture, and mix in with a knife until it becomes a rather sticky-looking dough.

-- Drop dollops of the dough onto the rhubarb in an artistic manner (actually, it doesn’t matter how you do it, because the topping will all join together anyway 😉 )
+- Drop dollops of the dough onto the rhubarb in an artistic manner..
+Actually, it doesn’t matter how you do it, because the topping will all join together anyway, but I like to throw in an artistic instruction now and then..

 - Put it straight into the oven and cook for about 25 minutes until it’s risen and browned.